power2dmax/CAM-Python/Platformer Games/G's Grand Adventure/README.rst

 Development:
 ===========
-Program is written in Python  .. _Python: https://www.python.org/
+Program is written in Python  https://www.python.org/

-Sprites come from Kenny.io
+Sprites come from Kenny  https://www.kenney.nl/

 Physics engine and platfrom framework from Arcade